greystonewebteam/livewire-datatables/readme.md

 }
 ```

 And then you can call the `export()` method from your view with `wire:click` and all of the results will be automatically be exported to CSV with filters/sorts applied.
 If the exported file doesn't look quite right, you can create a custom `Export` instance that extends `Greystoneweb\LivewireDataTables\Export` and return it in a method called `exporterInstance` on the datatable component.
+This is particularly useful when dealing with relationships.

 Example: